tewinget/oxen-core/docs/sent-l2-confirmation/sent-confirmations.md

 break (i.e. by desyncing a large minority), or to accept the contentious transactions.
 Our strategy instead should be to steer operators towards a more diverse set of RPC providers rather than all piling onto the same one.

+## Block rewards

+Unlike Oxen's simple, fixed per-block payout, in the SENT era contributors earn a small portion of the L2 staking pool (enough so that a continual, compounding removal would result in 14% of the pool getting paid out over a 1-year period, assuming no replenishment; see details in the staking contracts for more info).

+Rewards, however, are computed entirely on the OXEN side, and thus being able to advance the chain requires an exact consensus of what the reward is at any given time.

+Oxen nodes thus record the *current* L2 reward rate (queried from the contract) in each block, and verifying this value is part of the duties of pulse quorum validators.
+For all the same reasons discussed above, however, this means that it could be a target of abuse by a malicious pulse quorum.

+For example, just after launch, the per-block SENT reward (distributed across all service nodes) to be a little bit less than 23 SENT per 2-minutes (i.e. per Oxen block).
+An adversary controlling a large number of service nodes (either directly, or via L2 control) could simply lie about the state of the contract and set an Oxen block's reward rate to 40 million SENT per block, then racing to be the first to unstake and cash out.

+To mitigate this, the Oxen 11 design uses two mechanisms:

+### Smallest recent reward rate

+The first mitigation is that the reward rate that is applied to calculating earned rewards is computed by taking the *smallest* published reward rate of the last 15 blocks (i.e. the last 30 minutes, typically).
+Thus it would take 15 consecutive compromised quorums to increase the payout rate.

+### Cap on relative changes

+The second mitigation is that the recorded reward in a block is prevented from increasing more than 0.002% from one block to the next, or from decreasing more than 0.004%.
+Thus block reward changes can only change very slowly, with many small steps approved by many quorums.
+Although the smallest reward solution largely mitigates *upward* changes, it does not prevent a large actor (or even an innocent bug) from deliberately harming the network by setting the reward to 0 and thus simply stopping all payments for an hour.
+This movement cap mitigates that.

+The asymmetry in the cap is a reflection of the incentives involved: while there are substantial gains to be had from (falsely) increasing the reward, decreasing it has no direct benefits to anyone.
+By allowing decreases to be twice as large as increases it means that it would take a sustained majority of more than 2/3 of the network for an extended period to move the reward level at all (without the rest of the network acting honestly to undo the change).

+The asymmetry does mean that it would take only 1/3 of the network to (dishonestly) reduce the rate below its appropriate value, but as there are few immediately obvious incentives to do so, this trade off appears worthwhile.

+### Effect on legitimate pool changes

+It is also worth noting how these changes affect actual movements in the staking reward pool.

+First, the pool withdrawal rate is limited by design to release approximately 0.000057% per 2-minute interval, which is well below the 0.004% threshold, and so to very slow release of pool funds is easily accommodated by these approaches.

+Increases, on the other hand, are more predictable: they can come from payments for Session short names, Pro features, Lokinet access, and other future network monetization.
+There is no limit imposed on a payment increase on the contract side: if someone were to instantly add 20M SENT into a pool already containing 40M SENT then, in theory, per-block payments should increase by 50%.

+The 0.002% increase cap above does allow for slow increases: it can accommodate a daily increase of about 1.45% of the pool (that is about 560k per day being added to a 40M pool).

+Sudden, large increases, however, take more time to adjust.
+The instant 20M increase discussed above, for instance, would require about 28 days to be fully reflected in the reward rate earned by Oxen nodes (although rewards would be continually increasing over this period at the maximum increase rate) starting from a 40M pool.
+Albeit slow, this is an exponential process, and so as the pool becomes larger, increases of the same size can be adjusted to more quickly.
+For instance, a 60M pool would fully accommodate a 20M increase in 20 days, and a 100M pool would fully accommodate the increase in 13 days.
+A severely withdrawn 1M pool (which would take nearly 25 years of withdrawals with no replenishment with the SENT launch parameters) would take around 7 months to fully respond to the sudden 21x size increase of the pool with these caps.